-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100

 Surveys the major developments of African-American visual arts encompassing African-American art forms and the arts of the African Diaspora, with a focus on the varied work of African-American artists from the 18th century through the present.
 A visit to an art museum is required or use the websites provided by the instructor.